 Common Name: Lesser Meadow Rue

-Thalictrum minus is a Perennial up to 1.50 metres tall.
+Thalictrum minus is a perennial plant that can grow up to 1.50 metres tall.

 It has edible, medicinal and miscellaneous uses.